hazae41/glace/README.md

 - Focused on security and simplicity without degrading performances
 - Supply-chain hardened with the bare minimum dependencies
 - Built on web principles with HTML-in-HTML-out bundling
-- Immutably cached with either manual or automatic updates
 - Built for Deno but backward compatible with Node/Bun
 - Deploy it anywhere HTML/CSS/JS files can be stored
 - Builds are cross-platform cross-runtime reproducible
+- (soon) Immutably cached with either manual or automatic updates

 ## Usage